On this page:

 Styles and Patterns

 Using specific styles of tile can be more time-intensive to install than others.
-Transparent glass tile requires much more time to achieve a great look than a typical ceramic one.
+Unfilled travertine tile requires much more time to achieve a great look than a typical ceramic tile installation.

 Different patterns can cost more to install to lay out and may result in waste.
 For example, laying out tiles in a herringbone or diagonal pattern can result in 20% more waste for offcuts.
 See several tile layout patterns and the approximate waste of each.

 The type and size of the room you intend to tile will make a huge difference in the overall price.
 The type of room dictates which tile is best, and sometimes the best type is the most expensive.